The genuine workspaceupdate.exe file is a software component of Workspace Desktop Tools by Starfield Technologies.

 Description: Workspaceupdate.exe is not essential for the Windows OS and causes relatively few problems.
 Workspaceupdate.exe is located in a subfolder of the user's profile folder.

+Workspaceupdate.exe is digitally signed.
+The workspaceupdate.exe file is not a Windows system file.
 The program has no visible window.
-Workspaceupdate.exe is digitally signed.
-The file is not a Windows core file.
 The program starts when Windows starts (see Registry key: Run, DEFAULT\Run).
-Therefore the technical security rating is 47% dangerous.
+Workspaceupdate.exe is able to monitor applications.
+Therefore the technical security rating is 52% dangerous.

 Recommended: Identify workspaceupdate.exe related errors

-If workspaceupdate.exe is located in a subfolder of "C:\Program Files", the security rating is 45% dangerous.
-The file size is 33,984 bytes (37% of all occurrences), 35,008 bytes or 34,496 bytes.
-The program is not visible.
-The workspaceupdate.exe file is digitally signed.
+If workspaceupdate.exe is located in a subfolder of "C:\Program Files", the security rating is 48% dangerous.
+The file size is 35,008 bytes (50% of all occurrences), 33,984 bytes or 34,496 bytes.
+The program has no visible window.
+The file has a digital signature.
 The software is loaded during the Windows boot process (see Registry key: Run, DEFAULT\Run).
 The file is not a Windows system file.

 Important: Some malware camouflages itself as workspaceupdate.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the workspaceupdate.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.